jdorner/node-sapnwrfc/README.md

   - RfcIsConnectionHandleValid (aka Connection::IsOpen())
   - RfcRemoveFunctionDesc (invalidate cache)
   - RfcGetPartnerSSOTicket
-- Use of buffers for xstring/byte
+- Use of buffers for xstring
 - Event emission on disconnect

 ## License